-In the separately priced application programs category, three types of programs are available: Program Products, Field Developed Programs (FDP's), and Installed User Programs (IUP's).
+Programs (IUP's).
 Limited support is provided for the FDP's and IUP's (which were first made available in August and October 1971, respectively); it consists only of pertinent error-correction information during the first six months after initial general availability of the programs.
 A full list of FDP's and IUP's with prices, dates when support ends, and reference manual numbers can be found in the IBM Computer Information Card for FDP's and IUP's (GB21-9949).

-A list of the currently available System/370 Program Products can be found in the price list at the end of this report, along with an indicator showing whether or not each program can run in virtual (paged) mode.
-Also see the comprehensive report on IBM Program Products - Applications (Report 70E-491-21) and the detailed reports on the two IBM Program Products of broadest general interest: IMS (Report 70E-491-01) and CICS (Report 70E-491-02).
+A list of the currently available System/370 Program Products can be found in the price list at the end of this report.
+Also see the detailed reports on the two IBM Program Products of broadest general interest: IMS (Report 70E-491-01) and CICS (Report 70E-491-02).